 It took you some time, but you’ve finally overcome your grief.
 You’ve decided to file for divorce.

 There are a few ways of proving irretrievable breakdown of marriage so as to get a divorce.
-One way is to prove that your spouse has deserted you (note: and not the other way round).
+One way is to prove that your spouse has deserted you.

 What is “Desertion”?